 This topic measures the paid-in minimum capital requirement, number of procedures, time and cost for a small- to medium-sized limited liability company to start up and formally operate.
 To make the data comparable across 189 economies, Doing Business uses a standardized business that is 100% domestically owned, has start-up capital equivalent to 10 times income per capita, engages in general industrial or commercial activities and employs between 10 and 50 people one month after the commencement of operations, all of whom are domestic nationals.
 The most recent round of data collection for the project was completed in June 2015.

-Starting a Business in Malaysia
+Starting a Business in Vietnam

-Starting a business in Malaysia is relatively easy with relatively low cost and take just 4 days to complete.
+Starting a business in Vietnam is relatively easy with relatively low cost and takes less than a month to complete.